workarea-commerce/workarea/docs/source/articles/fulfillment-skus.html.md

 ## Fulfillment Policies

-By default, Workarea offers three policies -- `ignore`, `ship`, and `download`.
-Each policy dictates if the SKU will require shipping.
-This will control the flow of checkout, which will not ask a customer for a shipping address or shipping method when it is not required for the items in their cart.
+By default, Workarea offers two policies -- `shipping`, and `download`.
+Picking a policy will do two things: first, it will control the flow of checkout, which will not ask a customer for a shipping address or shipping method when it is not required for the items in their cart.
+Second, it will allow any automated behavior (such as creating a download token or sending a gift card) when the order is placed.

-The `ignore` policy is a simple no-op policy that takes no action on items ordered and does not require shipping.

-The `ship` policy requires shipping, but takes no automated action when a SKU with this policy is ordered. **This is the default policy used when no policy exists for a SKU.**
+The `shipping` policy will require shipping info selection during checkout.
+It does nothing automatically when the order is placed. **This is the default policy used when no policy exists for a SKU.**

 The `download` policy will automatically generate a `Fulfillment::Token` for a customer when they purchase a SKU with that policy.
 This token provides a unique URL to the customer that is specific to their order and account.
 This will allow them to download the `file` tied to the Fulfillment SKU from the provided link on the order confirmation page, in the confirmation email, and/or in their order history.